samdsouza/Sustaining-Engineering-/sampleDoc/source/Escalation Triage Responsabilites.rst

 .. note::
    Triage responsibility rotates with the on-call schedule; if you are on-call then you have the responsability of triaging incoming cases.

-   It's a good idea to have an idea of what issues and customers are "hot" at the time of your triaging; you can find a list of these cases `HERE <https://jira.ngage.netapp.com/secure/Dashboard.jspa?selectPageId=19728>`_.
-If an issue comes in from a "hot" customer, you should let a Sustaining Manger know.